goldfinch-eng/mono/packages/docs/docs/reference/contracts/rewards/StakingRewards.md

 uint256 vestingLength
 ```

-The duration in seconds over which rewards vest
+The duration in seconds over which legacy rewards vest.
+New positions have no vesting
+ and earn rewards immediately.

+_UNUSED (definition kept for storage slot)_

 ### totalStakedSupply